tsliwowicz/crayon/README.md

 -------------------------

 Of course large scale definition differs from one to the next.
-In crayon, your scale depends on your distribution of data, but it may reach millions of metrics per minute.
+In crayon, your scale depends on your distribution of data, but it may reach many millions of metrics per minute.
+You can always add more shards of crayon and update crayon.conf with the new shards.

 Our setup includes:
 * `NGINX` - An open source balancer layer before NodeJS running on port 60000